Panimávida

 Panimávida (in Mapudungun: "hill of pumas") is a town in the Chilean commune of Colbún, Linares Province, Maule Region.
-Panimávida is well known in Chile for being one of the oldest hot springs and resort spas in the country.
+Panimávida is well known in Chile for being one of the country's oldest hot springs and resort spas.
 Its population as of 2002 was 1,473 (737 male, 736 female).

-From 1913 to 1954 Panimávida was a station on the narrow gauge Putagán—Colbún railway line between Linares and Colbún.
+From 1913 to 1954, Panimávida was a station on the narrow gauge Putagán—Colbún railway line between Linares and Colbún.